JuliaTelecom/Rifyfi.jl/src/Augmentation/README.md

 [![Build Status](https://github.com/achillet/Augmentation.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/achillet/Augmentation.jl/actions/workflows/CI.yml?query=branch%3Amain)

-The Module Augmentation define some function to create a data augmentation.
+The Augmentation module defines some function to create a data augmentation.
-The objective is to add some channel model on the signals.
-This Modules can be used with synthetic or real data.
+The aim is to add some channel model to the signals.
+This module can be used with synthetic or real data.

-The parameter N represents the augmentation factor.
+The parameter N is the augmentation factor.
-    If N = 1 the function return a matrix wich has the same size as the input matrix and only applying channel model on data.
+    If N = 1, the function returns a matrix that has the same size as the input matrix and only applies the channel model to the data.
-    If N = 2 the function return a matrix which is the double of the input matrix and apply two different channel.
+    If N = 2, the function returns a matrix that is double the size of the input matrix and applies two different channels.

 The **multipath** mode is the one that we use in our experiment.
-In the case it a

 The channel model implemented in our database generator for "multipath" mode is a wireless flat-fading transmission with random delay spread.
 The maximum of the delay spread is set at 36,